WB-Portfolio/RealTimeMonitoring/README.md

    3- Open GRAFANA, select data source and connect InfluxDB instance to GRAFANA.

-   4- Create a Dashboard on GRAFANA and use the Json configuration file included in this project to set the Dashbord up.
+   4- Create a Dashboard on GRAFANA and use the Json configuration file included in this project to set the Dashboard up.

    5- Fill the Configuration.properties file with your local properties:
       - Database Name